apify/apify-docs/docs/crawling_basics/recap_collection_basics.md

 // Using the div.site-listing CSS selector, we collected
 // all the HTML elements which contained the 50 websites data. const sites = $('div.site-listing');
-// Then we prepared a new array to store the results. const results = [];
+// Then, we prepared a new array to store the results. const results = [];
 // And looped over all the 50 sites to extract information
 // for the individual websites.